This information is for reference only. Use it at your own risk,

 As noted above removing the vanos piston bearing axial play significantly reduces the rattle.
 Also replacing the helical gear components (splined shaft, camshaft, sprocket) is expensive and the helical gears will wear again.
 Thus removing the vanos piston axial play is a practical approach to addressing the rattle problem.
 Furthermore, per bearing specification and consultation with bearings companies, there should be no bearing axial play and a notable axial pre-load (tightness) should be present.

-The vanos piston bearing is made of a thick washer and two thrust (roller) bearings.
+The VANOS piston bearing consists of a thick washer and two thrust (roller) bearings.
 The washer if mounted to the splined shaft and the two thrust bearings sandwich the washer facilitating the washer to rotate at camshaft speed.
 The washer and two thrust bearings are incased in a ring and two ring outer washers.
-The complete bearing is housed inside a piston cavity and is closed off with a piston bolt/cap.
+The complete bearing sits within a piston cavity, sealed by a piston bolt/cap.

-The bearing ring is a difficult and expensive component to manufacture.
-It’s made from a special bearing steel and hardened to a high hardness.
-All its surfaces are ground.
+The bearing ring is a difficult and expensive component to produce.
+Manufacturers make it from special bearing steel and harden it to a high level of hardness.
+They also grind all its surfaces to ensure precision..
 This technique allows for machining hard parts to a high dimensional tolerance and a polished surface.

 The double vanos rattle repair kit includes two replacement vanos piston bearing rings.